 Then start slicing the pinwheels.
 I make mine around a half to an inch in width.

 Keep slicing and snacking on the end pieces.
 Those are the best pieces.

-These will be easy to stack and take the state fair, soccer game or pitch-in.
+These will be easy to stack and take to the state fair, soccer game or pitch-in.
 Trust me, I know.
 I fill a large rubbermaid container with 48 scotcharoos pinwheels.
 Here is how to store these sliced peanut butter and chocolate bars.